 MIDIs are all I know how to make so far.
 My usual process is "goof around on the piano, find something that sounds nice, rush to recreate it in Anvil studio".
 I've accumulated a couple dozen MIDIs this way, most of them unnamed, really short and not to be considered full-fledged songs (which is why I like to call them "musical notes").

 Many of these would probably sound repetitive and flat to the sophisticated ear.
 I do think they're listenable, though.

 Here are some of the ones I like best:

-As an amateur I like playing on the black keys only, because there's very litle risk of dissonance there.
+As an amateur I like playing on the black keys only, because there's very little risk of dissonance there.
 This is one of the better songs to come out of that.
 There's a key change at one point, which may or may not sound cheesy.

 - The Marine Biologist (2012)